 1 A review of the AAI's historical statistics and the implementation of a new database has allowed for more accurate reporting of figures.
-Some statistics published in previous years have been adjusted accordingly.
+As such, there may be a small variance in published figures from previous years.

 Figure 1 is a graphical representation of the adoptions from China by year, from the first adoption of a Chinese child into Ireland in 1994, to the most recent in 2019.
 More than half of all adoptions from China into Ireland took place between 2002 and 2005.
 The numbers peaked with 67 adoptions in 2004, and slowly declined over the following years.
 There was a small, brief spike in 2015 resulting from the opening of the Helping Hands Adoption Mediation Agency China programme, which provided the opportunity for adoptive parents to consider adoption under the China Special Needs programme.
 The numbers of children adopted from China continued to decline thereafter.
 The same figures are broken down by year in Table 1 below.
-As of 2020, China has suspended international adoption globally due to the COVID-19 pandemic.
+As of 2020, China had suspended international adoption globally due to the COVID-19 pandemic.